onedata/onedata-documentation/doc/file_management.md

 * classical files permissions,
 * access lists

 ### POSIX Permissions
+Much like POSIX permissions, onedata allows you to control access to your resources for users, group and others; in terms of read, write and executable permissions.
+In order to edit permissions:

+1. Navigate to **Data** tab.
+2. Select a **file or a directory** by clicking on it.
+3. Click on the **lock icon**.
+4. Edit permissions by click on on the appropriate **checkbox**.
+5. Click **OK** in order to save chances.

+You can also edit POSIX permissions by entering it in octal form.
+In case of directories you can select a recursive option, to apply permission to the whole subtree.

 <img  style="display:block;margin:0 auto;" src="img/permissions.png">

 ### Access Lists
+You can also setup permissions using access lists to control permissions of individual users and groups.
+In order to edit permissions:

+1. Navigate to **Data** tab.
+2. Select a **file or a directory** by clicking on it.
+3. Click on the **lock icon**.
+4. Clikc on the **ACLs radio button**
+5. Edit permissions by click on on the appropriate **checkbox**.
+5. Click **OK** in order to save chances.

+*Note, that access lists take precedence over POSIX permissions.
+If access list is set, POSIX are set to octal value of `000`.*

+The order in which permissions take precedence is shown with an arrow

+In case of directories you can select a recursive option, to apply permission to the whole subtree.
 <img  style="display:block;margin:0 auto;" src="img/acls.png">